IndexZer0/eloquent-filtering/README.md

     ) {

     }

+    /*
+     * The unique identifier of the filter.
+     */
     public static function type(): string
     {
         return '$lowercase';
     }

+    /*
+     * The format that the filter data must adhere to.
+     * Defined as laravel validator rules.
+     * On fail: throws MalformedFilterFormatException.
+     */
     public static function format(): array
     {
         return [